Principal

 properties: null

-The principal is resolved only when needed by lazy loading.
+The principal resolver is lazy and only runs when the principal is actually needed.
 This avoids unnecessary work and improves performance.

 Mental Model